Menu

 If making your own logistics arrangements for the Queen Charlotte Track doesn’t scare you, you’ll need to organise the following:

-6. Private land fee permit (track pass)
+6. Track Permits: Pay your private land fee permit (track pass).

 One of the accommodation providers cancelled on us (due to flood damage) so I had to find alternative accommodation for one night.
 Not an easy feat given limited options along the track.
 It actually turned out better than initially planned but I didn’t know that at the time.